gudrunhe/gosam/examples/Readme.md

 ```console
 make test
 ```
 in the respective example folder.
-Additonally, a `Makefile` is provided to automatically run multiple tests.
+Additionally, a `Makefile` is provided to automatically run multiple tests.
 It defines the following commands:

 - `make runtests`: \